Saks shares rise on report it hired Goldman for strategic options

-NEW YORK (Reuters) - Shares of Saks Inc SKS.N climbed higher Tuesday after the New York Post reported that the luxury department store chain hired Goldman Sachs (GS.N) to explore strategic alternatives, including a possible sale, citing a source briefed on the matter.
+NEW YORK, May 21 (Reuters) - Shares of Saks Inc climbed higher Tuesday after the New York Post reported that the luxury department store chain hired Goldman Sachs to explore strategic alternatives, including a possible sale, citing a source briefed on the matter.

 Shares were up 18 percent at $16.15 in late trade.